-A Spark Through Time: The Origins of Fireworks
+A Spark Through Time:

 The mesmerizing dance of fireworks has fascinated humanity for over a millennium.
 Fireworks originated in ancient China around 2,000 years ago when alchemists accidentally discovered a mix of charcoal, sulfur, and saltpeter.

-Initially used in rituals to ward off evil spirits, this invention eventually spread to India, the Middle East, and Europe, evolving into a beautiful blend of art, science, and celebration.
+Initially used in rituals to ward off evil spirits, this invention eventually spread to India, the Middle East, and Europe—evolving into a beautiful blend of art, science, and celebration.

 Crackers in Indian Culture